Carnage (character): Earth-65

+During the King in Black storyline, over the miniseries Gwenom vs. Carnage the lesbian Mary Jane Watson is attacked by Knull's symbiotes and is forcibly bonded with one turning her into Carnage, who gains its power from Mary Jane's secret love-hate and envy for Spider-Gwen Stacy/Spider-Woman.
+Mary Jane returns as Carnage in Spider-Gwen: Smash, confessing her love for Gwen.

 Exiles

 The Earth-15 psychotic Peter Parker and Carnage combine to become the "Spider", and becomes a member of Weapon X in Exiles.
 He is killed when Firestar explodes from her powers.